Ramsey numbers of ordered graphs: Upper Bounds

-Since every vertex of $U$ has at least $\frac{20}{217}N$ blue left neighbors, then it also contains at least $\frac{20}{217}N-N/800 > N/11$ blue neighbors that are to the left of $I_i$ and hence to the left of $U$ as well.
-Analogous statement holds for blue right neighbors of every vertex from $U$ and hence $U$ satisfies the first part of the lemma. \end{proof}
+Since every vertex of $U$ has at least $\frac{20}{217}N$ blue left neighbors, it also has at least $\frac{20}{217}N-N/800 > N/11$ blue neighbors to the left of $I_i$ and thus to the left of $U$.
+Analogously, every vertex of $U$ has at least $N/11$ blue neighbors to the right of $U$.
+Therefore, $U$ satisfies condition~\ref{item-lemNeigh1} of the lemma. \end{proof}

-The following two statements are used in the proof of Theorem~\ref{veta_rozlozitelne}.
-The first one is a classical result, called the K\"{o}vari-S\'{o}s-Tur\'{a}n theorem~\cite{kovari54}, which estimates the maximum number of edges in a bipartite graph which does not contain a given complete bipartite graph as a subgraph.
-The second one is an upper bound on non-diagonal Ramsey numbers of complete graphs proved by Ajtai, Koml\'{o}s, and Szemer\'{e}di~\cite{ajtai80}.
+We use the following two classical results further in the proof.
+The K\H{o}v\'{a}ri--S\'{o}s--Tur\'{a}n theorem~\cite{kovari54} gives an upper bound on the maximum number of edges in a bipartite graph that contains no copy of a given complete bipartite graph.